-In the eighth century AD the Franks took control of the region, after defeating the Moors, and the area took on an administrative function – becoming capital of the Carolingian county of Empúries.
-This role remained until the eleventh century, when it was transferred to Castellon.
-From then on Empuries served as the home of small groups of local fisherman and was largely forgotten.
+In the 8th century the Franks took control of the region after defeating the Moors, and the area took on an administrative function as regional capital until the 11th century, after which Empuries served as the home of small groups of local fisherman and was largely forgotten.

 Today, the archaeological site of Empuries is nestled between the coastal village of Sant Marti d’Empuries and l’Escala, on the Costa Brava.
 Remains at the site include the ruins of the Greek market and port, an ancient necropolis as well as the Roman-era walls, mosaics, amphitheatre and early Christian basilica.